Updated: August 11, 2023

 Helping You Buy-to-Let

 If you’re interested in Portuguese real estate, it’s important to remember that the amount you can borrow is influenced by whether you are a Portuguese resident or a non-resident.
-There are no restrictions on non-EU residents who want to buy property in Portugal, and you can even benefit from low mortgage rates and programs like the Portugal Golden Visa.
+There are no restrictions on non-EU residents who want to buy property in Portugal, and you can even benefit from programs like the Portugal Golden Visa.

 While the government does what it can to encourage foreign investment, most Portuguese banks offer non-residents loans of around 65 to 75 percent of the property’s value or sale price – whichever is lower.
 In comparison, fiscal residents of Portugal can benefit from loans of around 85 to 90 percent of the sale price.

 Portuguese mortgage lenders will review your financial situation before deciding whether or not to offer you a loan.
 Many lenders will not allow the sum of any existing debt and your new mortgage payments to be greater than 35 percent of your monthly income tax.